 You may still be, or start to experience a change in your vaginal discharge.
 This thin, milky discharge is known as leukorrhea and is completely normal.
 Its function is to help maintain a healthy balance of bacteria in the birth canal and reduce the risk of infection.

 You may also notice that veins are more prominent and noticeable all over your body.
-This is simply because the veins are now transporting an increased blood flow around your body to carry the additional nutrients needed to support the placenta and foetus.
+This is simply because the veins are now transporting an increased blood flow around your body to carry the additional nutrients needed to support the placenta and baby.
 These veins will fade after you’ve given birth.

 If you are still experiencing heartburn or indigestion you can talk to a nutritionist who will help you identify the trigger foods to avoid for relief.